Bargarh district: Geography

 Bargarh district lies in the western part of Odisha bordering Chhattisgarh.
 It borders Mahasamund and Raigarh districts of Chhattisgarh on the northwest, Jharsuguda district to the north, Sambalpur district to the east, Subarnapur and Balangir districts to the south and Nuapada district to the west.

 Bargarh is mainly open plain, with several small hill ranges.

 Administrative setup

 The 12 Tahasils in Bargarh district under two sub-divisions are listed in the following table.

 The 12 Blocks in Bargarh district under two sub-divisions are listed in the following table.

 Demographics

-The district has a population of 14,81,255.
-50.58% of the district is male and 49.42% female.
-The literacy rate is 66.42%.
+According to the 2011 census Bargarh district has a population of 1,481,255, roughly equal to the nation of Gabon or the US state of Hawaii.
+This gives it a ranking of 339th in India (out of a total of 640).
+The district has a population density of 253 PD/sqkm.
+Its population growth rate over the decade 2001-2011 was 9.84%.
+Bargarh has a sex ratio of 977 females for every 1000 males, and a literacy rate of 75.16%.
+10.13% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 20.17% and 18.98% of the population respectively.

 At the time of the 2011 Census of India, 76.22% of the population spoke Sambalpuri, 17.36% Odia, 2.66% Chhattisgarhi and 1.51% Hindi as their first language.